 This easy granny square pattern is a variation on the classic crochet granny square.
 It uses the same first two rounds as a basic granny square, then you finish it with two more rounds of single crochet stitches.

-You end up a four-round square that's a bit smaller than a classic four-round granny square.
+You end up with a four-round square that's a bit smaller than a classic four-round granny square.
 The variation is easy and creates a different style from the basic granny square, giving you more options for your designs even if crochet is new to you.

 01 of 06